When shirts are left unfolded in the wardrobe, it is ok; it is your prerogative. But be prepared for a lot of wrinkles and a cluttered wardrobe space.

 There are many pain points to not folding clothes – The folded clothes take up a lot less space in the cupboard than unfolded clothes.
 When clothes are left in a heap unfolded, wrinkles set in, which makes ironing them a pain later.

-So how do we deal with all those shirts – how to fold them, so that they can be stacked neatly inside your wardrobe?
+So how do we deal with all those shirts – What is the correct way to fold a long-sleeve shirt, so that they can be stacked neatly inside your wardrobe?

 If there is space in your cupboard to hang shirts, that is very well.
 But if that is not the case you can fold them easily- the process of folding a man’s shirt is nothing complicated.
 You may already be doing it the same way but I love to give unsolicited advice, so here it is.

 Here is a very handy video to fold your t-shirts like a pro

 Place a cardboard piece on the back of the shirt

 For symmetrical folding you can use a cardboard piece or a magazine as a template.
 Cut up a cardboard piece 8 inches wide by 11 inches long or use an old magazine.

 Lay the shirt in front of you, back side up.

 Keep the cardboard by the middle of the shirt on top of the collar – center the magazine exactly and slightly raise its top above the collar.